The cost of charging an EV is different depending on if you are charging at home, work or public charging.

 *not all EV models qualify for the grant, to find out what specific models the grant is applicable for, click here.

 The future of the car industry is electric.
 Here at Wilsons, we’re dedicated to being at the forefront of the latest major change in the motor industy, and as a result we’ve become Surrey’s leading electric car specialist.
-We stock the most popular electric and hybrid models available from the market leading Nissan Leaf to the top of the range Tesla vehicles as well as hybrids like the Toyota Prius and Mitsubishi Outlander.
+We stock the most popular electric and hybrid models available from the market leading Nissan Leaf to the top of the range Tesla vehicles, our latest franchise Hyundai who are investing heavily in this sector as well as hybrids like the Toyota Prius and Mitsubishi Outlander.

 An electric car, put simply, is a vehicle that’s powered by an electric motor rather than by a petrol or diesel engine.
 The 100% electric vehicles (EVs) run solely on electricity, and the plug-in hybrid vehicles (PHEVs) have a small engine for when the rechargeable battery runs low.
 They’re safe, cheap to run, and with the market expanding all the time, come in different shapes and sizes to meet individual drivers’ needs.